tdlib/td/example/README.md

 TDLib can be used from the Rust programming language through the [JSON](https://github.com/tdlib/td#using-json) interface.

-See [rust-tdlib](https://github.com/lattenwald/rust-tdlib) for an example of TDLib Rust bindings.
+See [rust-tdlib](https://github.com/lattenwald/rust-tdlib) or [tdjson-rs](https://github.com/mersinvald/tdjson-rs) for an example of TDLib Rust bindings.

 <a name="erlang"></a>
 ## Using TDLib in Erlang projects